 Terra ASTER surface radiance band combination 3n-2-1 data from the AST_09XT product over Canada on August 2, 2018.View full-size image

 The Terra Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Surface Radiance VNIR and Crosstalk Corrected SWIR (AST_09XT) is a multi-file product that contains atmospherically corrected data for both the Visible and Near Infrared (VNIR) and Shortwave Infrared (SWIR) sensors.
+The crosstalk phenomenon was discovered during the nascent stage of the Terra Mission.
+It is whereby the incident light with band 4 caused multiple reflections for the SWIR bands, which resulted in blurred images.
+This has been corrected with the ASTER L2 Surface Radiance VNIR and Crosstalk Corrected SWIR data product.
 Each product delivery includes two Hierarchical Data Format - Earth Observing System (HDF-EOS) files: one for the VNIR, and the other for the SWIR.
 Both the VNIR and the SWIR data are atmospherically corrected using the corresponding bands from an ASTER Level 1B image.

 The ASTER L2 Surface Radiance VNIR and Crosstalk Corrected SWIR data product is only available through NASA’s Earthdata Search.
 The ASTER Order Instructions provide step-by-step directions for ordering this product.